-SafeZone is our mobile app designed to give you extra peace of mind on campuses across the city or living in accommodation.
+SafeZone is our mobile app designed to help keep you safe and give you extra peace of mind across campuses in the city.

-- 'Check in' any time of day – tell us where you are on campus 24/7
+- 'Check in' any time of day – to keep you safe on campus, such as if you’re studying or working late or alone on campus

 - Keep up to date – notifications sent directly to your phone if there is an incident on campus